Blazorise/Blazorise.Articles/news/2022-09-27-release-notes-110/post.md

 ### 2. Tuple Values

 Due to a bug in Visual Studio razor tooling you might experience problems if you try to define tuple values as a component parameter.
 In Blazorise case, this problem might manifest itself on the Row component.
 For example if you have Row Gutter="(32, 16)" you will get build errors.
-To workaround it we have introduced new parameters, named HorizontalGutter, and VerticalGutter.
+To workaround it we have introduced new parameters, named `HorizontalGutter`, and `VerticalGutter`.

 To use them you will just need to define it as Row HorizontalGutter="32" VerticalGutter="16".